 Are there any exceptions for specific people groups?

 The short answer is yes, but the regulations narrow the exceptions by a list of required conditions designed to ensure those excepted in this legislation have been participating in the Canadian community actively and legally for years before the start of the legislation.
-For example, an international student who has temporary resident status may have an exception if they have filed tax returns for the last five years, they were physically present for a minimum of 244 days of each of those five years, their purchase does not exceed $500,000, and they have not purchased more than one property.
+For example, a non-Canadian who holds a valid work permit that has at least 183 days remaining as at the date of purchase is exempt from the ban if they only buy/own one property.
+Not too bad, but an international student who has temporary resident status may have an exception if they have filed tax returns for the last five years, they were physically present for a minimum of 244 days of each of those five years, their purchase does not exceed $500,000, and they have not purchased more than one property.
 As you can see, the exceptions are only simple to meet if the buyer has already been in Canada and participated in the community of Canadians for some years before the legislation.
-There are other potential exceptions for those with a work permit, refugees, some persons excepted by the minister as fleeing conflict, and even diplomatic exceptions.
+There are other potential exceptions for those with refugee status, some persons excepted by the minister as fleeing conflict, and even diplomatic exceptions.
 Still, all exceptions should be sought only with proper legal counsel before proceeding.

 Does the legislation allow corporations to purchase?